 In answer to the question why Muhammad should have ignored the doctrine of salvation by atonement, there is available no definite reply.
 It was, however, probably due to a variety of reasons.
 First, such a doctrine would contradict Muhammad's idea of a sovereign God.
 Such being the case, his conformity to Jewish and Arab practice was simply a matter of policy.
 Or again, we may well believe that the opposition by the Jews estranged him from everything distinctively Jewish.
 To accept the doctrine of the divinity of Christ would not only have seemed to militate against his idea of God's unity, but also would logically have led to a rejection of his prophetic claim.
-In like manner, the adoption of the doctrine of atoning sacrifices as necessary to salvation would not only have contradicted Muhammad's notion of God's sovereighty, but would logically have led to his adopting Judaism or Christianity as his on the day of resurrection: for thou art not contrary to the promise.

-|| (196) Their LORD therefore answered them, saying, I SULA. will not suffer the work of him among you who worketh to be lost, whether he be male or female: the one of you is from the other.
-They therefore who have left their country, and have been turned out of their houses, and have suffered for my sake, and have been slain in battle; verily I will explate their evil deeds from them, and I will surely bring them into gardens watered by rivers; a reward from GOD; and with GOD is the most excellent religion, either of which conclusions would have rendered him unpopular with the Arabs, who, since the break with the Jews, had been constituted his chosen people.
-Either of these reasons would satisfactorily account for the fact that the doctrine of atonement as nece-sary to salvation is wanting in the teaching of Muhammad.
+In like manner, the adoption of the doctrine of atoning sacrifices as necessary to salvation would not only have contradicted Muhammad's notion of God's sovereignty, but would logically have led to his adopting Judaism or Christianity as his religion, either of which conclusions would have rendered him unpopular with the Arabs, who, since the break with the Jews, had been constituted his chosen people.
+Either of these reasons would satisfactorily account for the fact that the doctrine of atonement as necessary to salvation is wanting in the teaching of Muhammad.
 When, however, he represents his own doctrine as that of all former prophets, and when, in all his allusions to the teaching of these prophets, he uniformly ignores the doctrine of salvation by atonement, we cannot but believe he did so deliberately.
 This is the rock upon which the cause of Islám falls, only to be dashed in pieces.
-The signal failure of the Qurán to attest this central doctrine of both the Old and New Te-tament Scriptures proves the Qurán, on its own testimony, to be a forgery, and Muhammad to be an impostor.
+The signal failure of the Qurán to attest this central doctrine of both the Old and New Testament Scriptures proves the Qurán, on its own testimony, to be a forgery, and Muhammad to be an impostor.

-(196) Male or female.
-"These words were added, as some relate. on Omm Salma, one of the prophet's wives, telling him that she had observed God often made mention of the men who fied their country for the sake of their faith, but took no notice of the women." -Sale, Bailháwi.
+[(196)]Male or female.
+"These words were added, as some relate, on Omm Salma, one of the prophet's wives, telling him that she had observed God often made mention of the men who fled their country for the sake of their faith, but took no notice of the women."-Sale, Baidháwi.

 The one of you, &c., i.e., the one is born of the other.
 Rodwell translates "the one of you is the issue of the other."
 The teaching of the passage is that all, whether male or female, will be rewarded according to their works.
-Women are not by any means excluded from the blessings of Islam, and they have formed by no means the least devoted followers of Muhammad.
+Women are not by any means excluded from the blessings of Islám, and they have formed by no means the least devoted followers of Muhammad.

-Verily I will explate, &c.
-The word used here for explate is the same as that used in ver.
+Verily I will expiate, &c.
+The word used here for expiate is the same as that used in ver.
 194 (see note there).
 The idea attached to it here is that of removal.